 Here are the top five venison marinades from around the web.

-If that cook is you, and you're stumped on what to do after hunting for venison, here are some great marinades that won't destroy your venison but rather enhance its natural flavor.
+If that cook is you, and you're stumped on what to do after hunting for venison, here are some great wild game marinades that won't destroy your venison but rather enhance its natural flavor.